jarrodmillman/pose-stats/description.md

 * Mimic orgs like scipy-hep, pangeo, astropy other domain-specific OSEs, a stack for statistics (Bioconductor) -->

-We will undertake scoping activity for a
-Statistical Python OSE formed around our two pilot projects in the preparation of a Phase II proposal that will aim to build a sustainable and robust ecosystem.
+We will undertake scoping activity that will look closely at how to create a Statistical Python OSE formed around our two pilot projects in the preparation of a Phase II proposal that will aim to build a sustainable and robust ecosystem.
 The main deliverable for the current proposal will be the creation of a